 \section{Abstract}

-The production of about half the heavy elements (beyond Fe and Ni) found in nature is assigned to a specific astrophysical nucleosynthesis process: the rapid neutron capture process (r~process).
-Although this idea has been postulated more than six decades ago, the full understanding faces two types of uncertainties/open questions: (a) The nucleosynthesis path in the nuclear chart runs close to the neutron-drip line, where presently only limited experimental information is available, and one has to rely strongly on theoretical predictions for nuclear properties. (b) While for many years the occurrence of the r~process has been associated with supernovae, where the innermost ejecta close to the central neutron star were supposed to be neutron-rich, more recent studies have cast substantial doubts on this environment.
-Possibly only a weak r~process, not producing the third r-process peak, can be accounted for, while much more neutron-rich conditions, including an r-process path with fission-cycling, are likely responsible for the majority of the heavy r-process elements.
+The production of about half of the heavy elements found in nature is assigned to a specific astrophysical nucleosynthesis process: the rapid neutron capture process (r-process).
+Although this idea has been postulated more than six decades ago, the full understanding faces two types of uncertainties/open questions: (a) The nucleosynthesis path in the nuclear chart runs close to the neutron-drip line, where presently only limited experimental information is available, and one has to rely strongly on theoretical predictions for nuclear properties. (b) While for many years the occurrence of the r-process has been associated with supernovae, where the innermost ejecta close to the central neutron star were supposed to be neutron-rich, more recent studies have cast substantial doubts on this environment.
+Possibly only a weak r-process, with no or negligible production of the third r-process peak, can be accounted for, while much more neutron-rich conditions, including an r-process path with fission-cycling, are likely responsible for the majority of the heavy r-process elements.
 Such conditions could result during the ejection of initially highly neutron-rich matter, as found in neutron stars, or during the fast ejection of matter which has prior experienced strong electron-captures at high densities.
-Possible scenarios are the mergers of neutron stars, neutron-star black hole mergers, but include also rare classes of supernovae/hypernovae with polar jet ejecta (and possibly also accretion disk outflows in case of black hole formation) related to the collapse of fast rotating massive stars with high magnetic fields.
+Possible scenarios are the mergers of neutron stars, neutron-star black hole mergers, but include also rare classes of supernovae as well as hypernovae/collapsars with polar jet ejecta and possibly also accretion disk outflows related to the collapse of fast rotating massive stars.
 The composition of the ejecta from each event determines the temporal evolution of the r-process abundances during the ``chemical'' evolution of the Galaxy.
 Stellar r-process abundance observations, have provided insights into, and constraints on the frequency of and conditions in the responsible stellar production sites.
-One of them, neutron star mergers, was just identified thanks to the observation of the r-process kilonova electromagnetic transient, AT~2017gfo, following the Gravitational wave event GW170817.
+One of them, neutron star mergers, was just identified thanks to the observation of the r-process kilonova electromagnetic transient following the Gravitational Wave event GW170817.
 These observations, increasingly more precise due to improved experimental atomic data and high resolution observations, have been particularly important in defining the heavy element abundance patterns of the old halo stars, and thus determining the extent, and nature, of the earliest nucleosynthesis in our Galaxy.
 Combining new results and important breakthroughs in the related nuclear, atomic and astronomical fields of science, this review attempts to provide an answer to the question ``How Were the Elements from Iron to Uranium Made?''